coveooss/sf-case-assist-cookbook/README.md

 ## Table of Contents

-- [What is included within this project](#what-is-included-within-this-project): A description of all the content of this repository.
+- [What Is Included in This Project](#what-is-included-within-this-project): A description of the contents of this repository.

 - [How to Deploy](#how-to-deploy): This is the recommended installation option.
 Use this option if you want to see the app and the code in action.